himetik/diffractor/README.md

 <br/>

-`gendiff` is a command-line application that compares two files and generates the difference between them.
+'gendiff' is a command-line application that compares two files and generates the difference between them.
 The application supports files in JSON and YAML formats and provides three output formats for displaying the differences: stylish, plain, and json.

 ### ⚙️ Features

  - File Comparison: Compares two files and identifies the differences between them.

  - Supported Formats: Works with files in JSON and YAML (YML) formats.

  - Output Formats: Displays the differences in three different formats:
    - Stylish: A nested format that shows the differences in a hierarchical structure.
    - Plain: A plain text format that shows the differences in a straightforward, linear way.